OpenEvalProject/evals/manuscripts/elife-59224/v2/manuscript.md

 ## Abstract

-Drosophila male courtship is controlled by the male-specific products of the fruitless ( fru ) gene and its expressing neuronal circuitry.
-M fru is considered a master gene that controls all aspects of male courtship.
-By temporally and spatially manipulating M fru expression, we found that M fru is required during a critical developmental period for innate courtship toward females, while its function during adulthood is involved in inhibiting male–male courtship.
-By altering or eliminating M fru expression, we generated males that are innately heterosexual, homosexual, bisexual, or without innate courtship but could acquire such behavior in an experience-dependent manner.
-These findings show that M fru is not absolutely necessary for courtship but is critical during development to build a sex circuitry with reduced flexibility and enhanced efficiency, and provide a new view about how M fru tunes functional flexibility of a sex circuitry instead of switching on its function as conventionally viewed.
-M
+Drosophila male courtship is controlled by the male-specific products of the fruitless (fruM) gene and its expressing neuronal circuitry. fruM is considered a master gene that controls all aspects of male courtship.
+By temporally and spatially manipulating fruM expression, we found that fruM is required during a critical developmental period for innate courtship toward females, while its function during adulthood is involved in inhibiting male–male courtship.
+By altering or eliminating fruM expression, we generated males that are innately heterosexual, homosexual, bisexual, or without innate courtship but could acquire such behavior in an experience-dependent manner.
+These findings show that fruM is not absolutely necessary for courtship but is critical during development to build a sex circuitry with reduced flexibility and enhanced efficiency, and provide a new view about how fruM tunes functional flexibility of a sex circuitry instead of switching on its function as conventionally viewed.

 ## Introduction